 TRL Assessment Tools

 Assessing the TRL was important in various situations.
 So, the United States Air Force developed a technology readiness level calculator.
-This assessment tool will provide a snapshot of technology maturity at a given point of time.
-It is basically and Excel file which is a set of questions which leads to a graphical representation of the TRLs achieved.
+This assessment tool will provide a snapshot of technology maturity at a given point in time.
+It is basically an Excel file which is a set of questions that leads to a graphical representation of the TRLs achieved.
 Technology readiness assessment became way easier using this tool.
-There is no need of an extra technology readiness level software in order to calculate the TRL in the development of the modern technology gadgets.
+There is no need for extra technology readiness level software in order to calculate the TRL in the development of modern technology gadgets.

 Advantages of Technology Readiness Level